ArtBlocks/artblocks-docs/README.md

 # Art Blocks 101 for Creators

-**Note: the primary audience for this document is artists who have already entered the pipeline for launching a project on Art Blocks.
+**Please Note:** the primary audience for this document is artists who have already entered the pipeline for launching a project on Art Blocks.
 If you are currently waiting in the applications queue for Art Blocks, this documentation will hopefully provide a helpful guide for you in terms of what to expect, but many of the steps here will not be actionable for you until you have had a project shell set up by the Art Blocks team.

 ## Documentation